Gaussian measures on the of space of Riemannian metrics: The space of metrics

 \subsection{The space of metrics}

-We start by giving two coordinate-free descriptions of the set of Riemannian metrics with the volume form $\dv$ on $M$.
+We start by giving a coordinate-free description of the set of Riemannian metrics with the volume form $\dv$ on $M$.
 We then restrict to a class of manifolds for which there is a coordinate system simplifying the description.

-The first description will be in terms of reductions of the frame bundle $\FM$, viewed as a principal $\GL_n(\R)$-bundle over $M$.
-Recall \cite{Sternberg} that for given subgroup $G \subset \GL_n(\R)$, a $G$-structure $B_{G}$ on $\FM$ is a reduction of the bundle to that group, that is a $G$-invariant submanifold of $\FM$ surjecting on $M$ such that for all $p \in B_{G}$ and $g\in \GL_n(\R)$, we have $g \cdot p\in B_{G}$ if and only if $g\in G$.
-In this language the set of all Riemannian metrics on $M$ is the set of $\gO(n)$-structures on $\FM$.
-Now let $B_{G}$ denote the $\gO(n)$-structure on $M$ associated to $g_{0}$ and let $\SL_n(\R)$ act pointwise on the fibers of $\pi:B_{G}\to M$.
-Note that the submanifold of $\FM$ obtained by this construction corresponds to the set of orthonormal frames for the Riemannian metrics $g$ on $M$ having the same volume form as $g_{0}$.